isabellabenabaye/isabella-b.com/content/blog/scraping-episode-imdb-ratings/index.md

 ---
 title: "Step-by-step: Scraping Epsiode IMDb Ratings"
 slug: scraping-episode-imdb-ratings-tutorial
 summary: "There are many tutorials out there that teach you how to scrape movies.
 This one shows you how to do that for the episodes of a TV series.
-We use Community as the example."
+We use python, BeautifulSoup, and Community as the example."
 authors: []
-tags: [community, tutorial, python, jupyter notebook, web scraping]
+tags: [community, tutorial, python, jupyter notebook, web scraping, beautifulsoup]
 categories: [tutorial, python, web scraping]
 date: '2020-05-09'
 reading_time: true